christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### Activation patching and iterative attention head analysis

+To trace which parts of the model's attention are key for this task, and break down those pathways, we need a deeper dive into the attention patterns.
+Specifically, we want to see how the model attends to tokens related to John, his initial actions, and his final actions.

+One approach is tracking the activations of key tokens (John, basket, box, cat) across layers, showing how their representations evolve.
+Another approach is pinpointing which layers and attention heads contribute most to predicting "basket."

+By combining these methods and comparing the results, we can zero in on heads that attend to both the initial state and John’s final action.
+Iterative head analysis and activation patching will help us refine our understanding.

 Activation patching is a super useful technique that can help us track which layers and sequence positions in the residual stream are storing and processing the critical information we're interested in.

 The obvious limitation of the techniques we’ve used so far is that they only focus on the final parts of the circuit—the bits that directly affect the logits.
 That’s useful, but clearly not enough to fully understand the whole circuit.
 What we really want is to figure out how everything composes together to produce the final output, and ideally, we’d like to build an end-to-end circuit that explains the entire behavior.